-Career Girls has developed a special series of videos and educational resources designed to support educators and mentors in integrating lessons that encourage college and career readiness.
-These are especially useful tools for mentors.
+Career Girls has developed a special series of videos and educational resources designed to support educators in integrating lessons that encourage college and career readiness.

 Skill-Based Empowerment Lessons focus on key topics such as teamwork, confidence, communication, leadership, financial literacy, and the importance of integrity.
 They are found on the "Develop Life Skills" page in the Be Empowered Section of the website.